IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 28
 ```

-The difference is that the Dojo “pin” is permanent until deleted:
+The difference is that the Dojo "pin" is permanent until deleted:

 ```hoon {% copy=true %}
 =perfect-number